IDFoundation/IDFBlog/README.md

 # IDFBlog
-Free Open Source Project Blogging System build with Codeigniter 3 by ID Foundation
+Free Open Source Project Blogging System build with Codeigniter 3 by ID Foundation.

+Thanks to:
+- Codeigniter Team
+- Bootstrap Framework

 # How To Install
 1. Download master project or you can use -> git clone https://github.com/IDFoundation/IDFBlog.git